conan-io/docs/tutorial/consuming_packages/build_simple_cmake_project.rst

     Then open and edit the file and set ``compiler.cppstd`` to the C++ standard you want to use.

+.. note:: **Using a different compiler than the auto-detected one**

+    If you want to change a Conan profile to use a compiler different from the default one, you need to change the ``compiler`` setting and also tell Conan explicitly where to find it using the :ref:`tools.build:compiler_executables
+    configuration<conan-cmake-toolchain_conf>`.

 We will use Conan to install **Zlib** and generate the files that CMake needs to find this library and build our project.
 We will generate those files in the folder *build*.
 To do that, run: